 This is what I call the “sandwich set-up”.
 The model is placed between two soft boxes and both strobes are fired with the same amount of power.
 And as I stated earlier, the post-processing was very similar in these as well.
 Some slight skin smoothing, dodging and burning, and color-work.
 And as the finishing touch, I applied the texture, again.

 This all just goes to show that you really do not need a professional studio, with expensive equipment to shoot good photographs.
 Sure, good studio equipment and space does make working easier and in the long-run you’ll want to invest in that sort-of stuff, but in the beginning, it’s totally possible to start off with studio photography at your own house/apartment!
 Just use your creativity and imagination and you’ll most likely figure out a way to do it!

-To finish off this article I just have to take a moment to thank Elina Nikitin and Anniina Lahti for helping me out with this shoot.
+To finish off this article I just have to take a moment to thank Elina Nikitin and Anniina Lahti for helping me out with this 1960s Photoshoot.
 Elina was the amazing wizard behind the makeup, hair and styling/clothing and Anniina was a great model, and it was a blast working with her!
 Also, Elina was kind enough to let us organize this shoot in her own apartment!
 Thank you!! :D